Double Higgs boson production and Higgs self-coupling extraction at CLIC: Introduction

 Each energy stage at CLIC contributes to the indirect measurement of the Higgs self-coupling in single Higgs boson production.
 Combined with the HL-LHC standalone precision of 47\,\% in the one-parameter fit, the CLIC run at the collision energy of 380\,GeV will only improve this precision to 46\,\%~\cite{deBlas:2019rxi}.
-With increasing statistics at the higher energy stages, the indirect limits in the one-parameter fit will be improved to 41\,\% after the second energy stage at $\sqrt{s}$~=~1.5\,TeV and 35\,\% after the 3\,TeV energy stage.
-However, already at 1.5\,TeV, the direct accessibility of double Higgs production allows much more powerful, model-independent constraints to be put on the Higgs self-coupling which by far exceed the precision obtained in single Higgs measurements~\cite{deBlas:2019rxi}.
+With increasing statistics and energy, the indirect limits in the one-parameter fit will be improved to 41\,\% after the energy stage at $\sqrt{s}$~=~1.5\,TeV and 35\,\% after the 3\,TeV energy stage.
+However, already at 1.5\,TeV, the direct accessibility of double Higgs production allows much more powerful, potentially model-independent constraints to be put on the Higgs self-coupling which by far exceed the precision obtained in single Higgs measurements~\cite{deBlas:2019rxi}.
 These measurements are the subject of this paper.

 The high-energy stages of CLIC with centre-of-mass energies of 1.5 and 3\,TeV provide the opportunity to access directly the trilinear Higgs self-coupling in double Higgs boson production.
-The main channels are double Higgsstrahlung \Zhh production at 1.5\,TeV and double Higgs boson production via W-boson fusion at 1.5 and 3\,TeV.
+In the present study, the earlier choice of centre-of-mass energy for the second stage of 1.4\,TeV~\cite{CLIC:2016zwp} is used due to the availability of full simulation event samples.
+While we therefore base the following study on a run at 1.4\,TeV, the prospects for 1.5\,TeV are expected be very similar.
+The main channels are double Higgsstrahlung \Zhh production at 1.4\,TeV and double Higgs boson production via W-boson fusion at 1.4 and 3\,TeV.
 Both are directly sensitive to the trilinear Higgs self-coupling \gHHH, while the latter is also sensitive to the quartic Higgs-gauge coupling \gHHWW.
 This paper uses full detector simulation to study the CLIC potential for extracting these couplings from measurements of double Higgs boson production.

 In a full Effective Field Theory approach, other operators apart from the one modifying the triple Higgs vertex can also contribute to the same final state.
 As these operators are themselves constrained by other measurements, e.g.~single Higgs boson production channels, a global fit approach as studied in~\cite{DiVita:2017vrr} is appropriate.
 Results for CLIC are presented in~\cite[Sec.
-2.2.1]{BSRYR}, showing that the constraints from the global fit are very close to the ones obtained in the exclusive approach, due to the high precision measurements in other channels at CLIC.
+2.2.1]{BSRYR}, showing that the constraints from the global fit are very close to the ones obtained in the exclusive approach, due to the high precision measurements of other processes at CLIC.
+A detailed study of the impact of other operators was performed for the ZHH channel at 500\,GeV~\cite{Barklow:2017awn}.